Arranging a Funeral or Cremation Service in Indiana

 This is the main question that many turn to online sources to find out.
 Unfortunately, so many funeral home websites do not disclose clear pricing.
 In fact, you can even call funeral homes for prices and still find you are none the wiser!

-The simple answer is that there is no simple answer.
-The costs for a funeral can vary significantly between funeral providers and even within the same area.
+There is no simple answer.
+Funeral costs can vary significantly between funeral providers and even within the same area.
 Insist on price information.
-They must provide you with a General Price List (GPL) if you inquire, and before you sign any contract, clearly check all itemized selections.
+If you inquire, they must provide you with a General Price List (GPL).
+Before you sign any contract, clearly check all itemized selections.

-Of course, it is possible to arrange a funeral for less than this if you select a funeral services provider offering a funeral package at a fixed cost or try to reduce the ancillary items and services associated with a funeral.
+Of course, it is possible to arrange a funeral for less than this if you select a funeral services provider offering a fixed-cost funeral package or try to reduce the ancillary items and services associated with a funeral.

-Cash advances are the items you need to pay the funeral director for up-front and are usually services or products that the funeral home purchases on your behalf from a third party.
+Cash advances are items you need to pay the funeral director up front.
+They are usually services or products that the funeral home purchases on your behalf from a third party.

 How much does a cremation cost in Indiana?

-Similarly to burial, the cost of a cremation in Indiana can vary, depending upon which cremation services provider you contact and what type of cremation service you select.
+Similarly to burial, the cost of cremation in Indiana can vary depending on which cremation services provider you contact and what type of cremation service you select.

 A basic cremation (direct cremation) can cost anywhere between $850 and $3,000.
 Low-cost direct cremations are available from a number of providers.